nfarinello/nfarinello/README.md

 ## Hello there! 👋🏻🙋🏻‍♀️
-I'm Nicole, a Junior Software Engineer based in London 👩🏻‍💻
+I'm Nicole, a Junior Software Developer based in London 👩🏻‍💻
 ______________________________________________________________________________
 ### About me:
 - 🌱 I’m currently learning Python